rabevers/validator/README.md

 ## Roadmap
 * Create an adapter setup so _Validator_ is no longer dependant on jQuery.
 You should be able to use whatever library you choose.
-* Allow for using custom validators in another namespace.
-Placing additional validators in the ```Gp.Validators``` namespace might cause naming conflicts.